Detroit Lions Community - NFL-Driven Initiatives | Detroit Lions - DetroitLions.com

 Legend Eric Hipple is the 2020 Detroit Lions nominee for the Salute to Service Award, an honor given to members of the NFL who demonstrate an exemplary commitment to honoring and supporting the military community.
 Following the suicide of his 15-year old son, Jeff, Hipple dedicated his life to breaking the stigma surrounding mental illness, focusing on the military and NFL.
 As part of his work, Hipple has led Army, Navy and Air Force suicide prevention initiatives and mental fitness training.
 His book, "Real Men Do Cry," received a publisher Presidential Award for its contributions to society.

-NFL PLAY 60 is a national youth health and fitness campaign focused on increasing the wellness of young fans by encouraging them to be active for at least 60 minutes a day.
-In partnership with the league, and as a commitment to fostering a healthier next generation, the Lions host events throughout the year promoting nutrition and an active lifestyle.
+NFL Play 60 is a national youth health and fitness campaign focused on increasing wellness of young fans by encouraging them to be active for at least 60 minutes a day.
+In partnership with the league, and as a commitment to fostering a healthier next generation, the Lions host nutrition and wellness events for youth from local nonprofits called Dining from the Den.
+Players, Legends and partners lead the children in exercises and healthy eating demonstrations, making for a fun and interactive way to learn about health.

 My Cause My Cleats gives players the opportunity to represent causes they are passionate about through custom designed cleats during weeks 13-15 of the season.
 Each design exemplifies the mission of the player's chosen cause.
-More than 20 Lions players wore the special cleats during the Lions vs. Vikings game in December, to raise awareness for their cause on a national stage.
+More than 40 Lions players and coaches wore the special cleats in 2020 during the Packers vs. Lions game, to raise awareness for their cause on a national stage.
 Click here to view photos

 Hometown Huddle is a league-wide day of service held in partnership with United Way worldwide during which NFL teams commit to improving resources so local children can stay active through a variety of volunteer opportunities.